Lightweight markup language: Types

 Data serialization oriented languages include Curl (homoiconic, but also reads JSON; every object serializes), JSON, and YAML.

 Comparison of language features

 Markdown's own syntax does not support class attributes or id attributes; however, since Markdown supports the inclusion of native HTML code, these features can be implemented using direct HTML.
 (Some extensions may support these features.)

 txt2tags' own syntax does not support class attributes or id attributes; however, since txt2tags supports inclusion of native HTML code in tagged areas, these features can be implemented using direct HTML when saving to an HTML target.

+DokuWiki does not support HTML import natively, but HTML to DokuWiki converters and importers exist and are mentioned in the official documentation.
+DokuWiki does not support class or id attributes, but can be set up to support HTML code, which does support both features.
+HTML code support was built-in before release 2023-04-04.
+In later versions, HTML code support can be achieved through plugins, though it is discouraged.